ALIs

 • Measurements are carried out every 10 minutes beginning every day at 00:00:00.
 Jobs which are running less than 10 minutes might not be captured by our monitoring tool.

-• In some rare occasions the monitoring tool is switched off for an entire partition in order to carry out special performance measurements.
+• In some rare occasions the monitoring tool is switched off for all SuperMUC or some of its node in order to carry out special performance measurements.